 We have identified priority areas of work, described below, that we will progress in the remainder of 2020-21.
 We have described the issues that we wish to address and outlined what we will do to tackle them.
 This is a flexible plan that will allow us to respond to the continuing changes in higher education resulting from the pandemic, while delivering our priorities.
 For example, if providers leave the higher education sector then our work will be refocused to manage these cases of ‘market exit’, protecting the interests of students as far as possible.

-Our strategy is due for renewal next year.
+Our strategy is due for renewal in 2022.
 It will establish our long-term objectives for regulating and funding higher education for the benefit of students, the economy and society.
 At that point we will return to a normal business planning cycle, setting out each year the work we will carry out to achieve these objectives.

 In response to the coronavirus pandemic, we paused some of our regulatory requirements, adapting our approach to minimise burden and to support providers as they sought to protect the interests of students.
 The pandemic continues to affect English higher education and our regulatory approach will continue to reflect the changing environment.